frictionlessdata/frictionless-py/docs/guides/extension/design-guide.md

 ---
-title: System Guide
+title: Design Guide
 ---

+This guides provides a high-level overview of the Frictionless Framework architecture.
+It will be useful for plugin authors and advanced users.

+## System Object

 The most important undelaying object in the Frictionless Framework is `system`.
 It's an singletone object avaialble as `frictionless.system`.
 This object can be used to instantiate different kind of lower-level as though `Check`, `Step`, or `Type`.

-## System Basics

 Here is a quick example of using the `system` object:

 ```python title="Python"
 from frictionless import system